univention/univention-corporate-server/doc/changelog/index.rst

 * The diagnostic plugin for checking SAML (SSO) certificates now also supports the Keycloak identity provider (:uv:bug:`55976`).

-* The diagnostic module `31_file_permissions` has been extended to include sensitive files for OIDC configuration (:uv:bug:`49006`).
+* The diagnostic module :command:`31_file_permissions` has been extended to include sensitive files for OIDC configuration (:uv:bug:`49006`).

-* A check has been added to verify that the LDAP server's configuration file has the file system permissions `0640` (:uv:bug:`57038`).
+* A check has been added to verify that the LDAP server's configuration file has the file system permissions 0640 (:uv:bug:`57038`).

 .. _changelog-umc-other:

 Other modules
 =============

-* A UMC module for blocklist lists and entries has been added (:uv:bug:`57043`).
+* A |UCSUMC| module for blocklist lists and entries has been added (:uv:bug:`57043`).

 * Existing Univention Configuration Registry policies attached to a container are no longer deleted when multiple ones previously existed and a new one is added (:uv:bug:`57046`).

-* The error handling when superordinate objects don't exist has been repaired (:uv:bug:`55555`).
+* The error handling when super-ordinate objects don't exist has been repaired (:uv:bug:`55555`).

 .. _changelog-lib: